-On Sunday, September 7, 2008, the Director of the Federal Housing Finance Agency (FHFA), James B. Lockhart, placed Fannie Mae and Freddie Mac into conservatorship, or operative control, as authorized by the Housing and Economic Recovery Act of 2008 (HERA).
+On Sept.
+7, 2008, the Federal Housing Finance Agency placed Fannie Mae and Freddie Mac into conservatorship, or operative control, as authorized by the Housing and Economic Recovery Act of 2008.

-Learn more about what the future holds for Fannie Mae and Freddie Mac and what REALTORS® are doing about it.
+Read more about what the future holds for Fannie Mae and Freddie Mac and what Realtors® are doing about it.